VenusteNTEZIMANA/VenusteNTEZIMANA-DATA-STRUCTURE-EXAM-223009022-NTEZIMANAVenuste/OOP_C++_EXAM/README.txt

  Utilize pointer arithmetic to operate on dynamically allocated grade arrays.
  Provide interactive functionality to add or remove grades, view metrics, and manage multiple students through a console menu.
 Apply proper memory management by ensuring that all dynamically allocated memory is correctly cleaned up to prevent memory leaks
+I.  Assigned Task
+The assigned task, as described in the "Student Grade Metrics: Explanation" document, involved creating a C++ program with the following key objectives:

+1.Define a `Student` struct:This struct needed to manage student names and dynamically allocated arrays of their grades.
+This included implementing a constructor for proper initialization and a destructor for memory cleanup.
+2. Implement an abstract `Metric` base class:This class was designed to serve as an interface for different grade calculation methods.
+Derived classes, `MeanMetric` and `MinMetric`, were then created to compute the average and minimum grades, respectively, demonstrating inheritance and polymorphism.
+3. Utilize polymorphic storage for metrics: The program was required to store `Metric` pointers in a `Metric**` array, showcasing how polymorphism allows calling the correct `compute` method at runtime.
+4. Employ pointer arithmetic: All operations involving the `grades` array (calculating metrics, adding, and removing grades) needed to explicitly use pointer arithmetic instead of array indexing.
+5. Implement grade management functions: Functions for adding (`addGrade`) and removing (`removeGrade`) grades dynamically by resizing the grade array were required.
+6. Ensure robust memory management: Proper allocation and deallocation of all dynamic memory (for `Student` objects, grade arrays, `Metric` objects, and the `metrics` array) was crucial to prevent memory leaks.

 II.
 How the Task Was Completed
 This project was developed using C++ and follows object-oriented programming principles, dynamic memory management, and user interaction through a console-based menu.
 Here's a breakdown of how each task from the assignment was completed: